yoon-bang/BEST/README.md

 ## Installation for Android

 ## Installation for Server
+### Dependencies
+-**Google Cloud Platform or Amazon AWS needed**
-  - Flask
+  - Python version 3.9
+  - Firewall: Port 12000 and 5000 should be permitted for data transfer
 ## Installation for IoT
+-**Raspberry Pi**
-  - Raspbian OS for pybluez
+  - Raspbian OS
-  - DHT11 Temperature and Humidity sensor needed for both Raspberry Pi and ESP32
+  - DHT11 Temperature and Humidity sensor
+  - pybluez, bluez-hcidump should be installed
+  - Programming Language: Python 3.9
+-**Arduino**
-  - Arduino IDE, ESP32 are needed for code for Arduino
+  - ESP32 are recommended
+  - DHT11 Temperature and Humidity sensor
+  - Programming Language: C++
 ## Related projects or Paper

 ## License